DEA Registrations, Renewals & Surrenders in Detroit

 Determine your eligibility

 Before applying for a DEA registration, ensure that you meet the eligibility requirements.
 Generally, healthcare practitioners who are authorized to handle controlled substances are eligible.
-If you are in a state in which a State controlled substance is required – you must obtain that first.
+If you are in a state where a state-controlled substance is required, you must obtain that first.

 Obtain necessary forms